javiercri/synthetic-checker/README.md

   -h, --help                        help for serve
       --k8s-leader-election         Enable leader election, only works when running in k8s -K, --keyFile string              File containing the x509 private key for HTTPS.
-      --leader-election-id string   set the leader election ID, defaults to POD_NAME or hostname --leader-election-ns string   set the leader election namespace, defaults to the current namespace -P, --pass string                 Set BasicAuth password for the http listener -p, --port int                    Port for the http listener (default 8080) --pretty-json                 Pretty print JSON responses -l, --request-limit int           Max requests per second per client allowed -s, --securePort int              Port for the HTTPS listener (default 8443) -S, --strip-slashes               Strip trailing slashes befofore matching routes -U, --user string                 Set BasicAuth user for the http listener
+      --leader-election-id string   set the leader election ID, defaults to the pod IP or hostname --leader-election-ns string   set the leader election namespace, defaults to the current namespace -n, --namespaces string           a comma separated list of namespaces from where to watch Ingresses -P, --pass string                 Set BasicAuth password for the http listener -p, --port int                    Port for the http listener (default 8080) --pretty-json                 Pretty print JSON responses -l, --request-limit int           Max requests per second per client allowed --required-label string       ignore Ingress resources that don't have this label set to a truthful value -s, --securePort int              Port for the HTTPS listener (default 8443) -S, --strip-slashes               Strip trailing slashes befofore matching routes -U, --user string                 Set BasicAuth user for the http listener